Table of Contents[Hide][Show]

 - Destinations to Forget

-Traveling in 2021 is already challenging and, like everything else, flying standby is getting more complicated.
+Traveling in 2021 and 2022 has been challenging and, like everything else, flying standby is getting more complicated.
 But it’s not impossible!
 Here, a TravelingMom who is a former flight attendant shares her tips for flying standby, even at the holidays, whether you are flying as a ticketed passenger or flying on an airline employee’s buddy pass.

-With air travel down in 2021, the options are reduced for passengers.
+With air travel still down in 2022, the options are reduced for passengers.
 According to the Bureau of Transportation Statistics, August 2020 saw 70% fewer passengers with a monthly total of 24.4 million compared to August 2019’s total of 80.8 million passengers.